marcel-kanter/python-canopen/docs/network/network.rst

 The ``Network`` class is a mutable auto-associative mapping of nodes and the properties for association are id and name.
 It's possible to get a node by id or name from the mapping.

-To add a node to the mapping, the ``append`` function is used.
+To add a node to the mapping, the ``add`` function is used.
 The id and the name of the nodes inside the mapping must be unique.

 .. code:: python